J.D., University of Virginia

-Jonathan Hamilton is a leading global authority on international disputes and investment, as well as on complex negotiations and crisis management at White & Case.
+Jonathan C. Hamilton is the Distinguished Faculty Chair of Miami Law's International Arbitration Institute and he teaches in the White & Case International Arbitration LL.M.
+Hamilton is a leading global authority on international disputes and investment, as well as on complex negotiations and crisis management at White & Case.

 As the Firm's head of Latin American arbitration, he has successfully advised on some of the most critical issues of the era in Latin America and beyond, including the cultural patrimony of Machu Picchu, the new Ecuador international airport, the Argentine sovereign debt crisis, the development of the Peruvian energy sector, and the expansion of the Panama Canal.

 Hamilton's practice is ranked at the top of its field by Chambers Global, Chambers USA and Chambers Latin America.
 Recognition for his recent matters includes the 2013 OGEMID Most Influential Arbitration Award of the Decade; 2012 OGEMID Best Arbitration Award; 2011 Latin Lawyer Deal of the Year/Disputes; 2010 Latin Lawyer Deal of the Year/Finalist Disputes; 2009 Latin Lawyer Deal of the Year/Disputes and 2008 MID Best Arbitration Award.